openziti/ziti-doc/docusaurus/docs/reference/30-configuration/controller.md

 An object defining the `cert` and `key` used to issue certificates to identities and routers.

-- `cert` - (required) the x509 PEM formatted certificate used to sign certificate, must be a root or intermediate CA
+- `cert` - (required) the x509 PEM formatted certificate of the CA that the controller will use to issue edge identity certificates
-- `key` - (required) the x509 PEM formatted private key used to sign certificates, must be the key for the certificate defined in `cert`
+- `key` - (required) the x509 PEM formatted private key for the certificate defined in `cert`

-As this signing certificate will be the signer for all issued edge router certificates, it is important that all enrolling identities and routers trust the PKI that issued the signing certificate.
-To have that happen the trust anchor of the PKI the `signingCert` is a member of should be in the `ca` bundle defined in the controller's `identity` section.
+This is the signing certificate (root or intermediate CA certificate) that the controller will use to issue client certificates for identities (edge SDKs) and client and server certificates for routers.
+It is essential that all identities and routers trust this certificate.
+This trust is configured by including this certificate in the router control plane's trust bundle defined in the controller's `.identity.ca` field.
-The `ca` value is used as part of the trust bundle delivered to identities and routers during enrollment.

 #### `edgeIdentity`